vinjn/cosmos-rl/docs/quickstart/customization.rst

 How to tell the launcher to use your customized dataset?
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-Since we have already defined our customized dataset in previous step, we need to override the controller launcher to pass the custom dataset.
+Since we have already defined our customized dataset in previous step, we need to override the launcher entry point to pass the custom dataset.

-Save this file to `./custom_controller_entry.py`
+Save this file to `./custom_entry.py`

 .. code-block:: python

     from typing import Optional, Any, List, Dict from torch.utils.data import Dataset
     from datasets import load_dataset
-    from cosmos_rl.dispatcher.run_web_panel import main as launch_dispatcher
+    from cosmos_rl.launcher.worker_entry import main as launch_worker
     from cosmos_rl.policy.config import Config
     from cosmos_rl.dispatcher.algo.reward import direct_math_reward_fn, overlong_reward_fn
     from transformers import AutoTokenizer